The work of 500 people

-Charles won the first ever Mongol Derby and has never quite managed to escape since.
-He has over a decade of experience wrangling on the steppe.
+Charles won the first ever Mongol Derby and has been returning to the steppe each year ever since.
+He has over a decade of experience wrangling in the Derby.

-Jess rode the Derby in XXXXX and we are delighted to have her join us on the steppe this year looking after the riders who end up in the non-race category.
+Jess rode the Derby in 2014 and we are delighted to have her join us on the steppe this year looking after the riders who end up in the non-race category.

-Doogie has been keep the wheels of the ops room going for years.
-His calm, get-shit-done-ness is a thing of wonder
+Doogie is our all-round “fixer” and has been keeping the wheels of the ops room going for years.
+His calm, get-shit-done-ness is a thing of wonder.

 Erik rode the Derby in 2012 and has returned many times in many roles over the years.
-This time he's getting the stories out of the steppe to you screens.
+This time he’s bringing the stories from the steppe to your screens.

-This year Candice joins us in HQ from Aus to keep the insatiable desire for updates from the race flooding the electro-airwaves.
+This year Candice joins us in HQ from Aus to satisfy the insatiable desire for news.
+Her expertise is flooding the electro-airwaves with updates from the race.

 Ian also takes up the mantle of Derby image capturer.
 It’s his job to make sure we have images of all our brave riders.

-Rich has filmed more adventures than almost any other human and he brings his prodigious talent to the Derby for the first.
+Rich has filmed more adventures than almost any other human and he brings his prodigious talent to the Derby for 2019.

-Ex French Foreign Legion medic Andrei know how to fix people up in extreme locations.
-Andrei, Toby and Andy founded Intrepid Medics who are vital to the race.
+Ex-French Foreign Legion medic Andrei knows how to fix people up in extreme locations.
+Andrei, Toby and Andy founded Intrepid Medics who provide vital emergency medical support to the race.

-Intrepid Medic Toby came from the London Ambulance service, has an MSc in Global Health From Maastricht Uni and has been providing medical support worldwide.
+Intrepid Medic Toby came from the London Ambulance service, has an MSc in Global Health from Maastricht University and has provides medical support worldwide.

-Andy started as a paramedic in London before working for NGOs in sub-Saharan Africa and then he moved into remote search and rescue.
-Andy returns for his 3rd Derby
+Andy started as a paramedic in London before working for NGOs in sub-Saharan Africa.
+He then moved into remote search and rescue, and returns for his third Derby in 2019.